 This knot can both be used to create loops in the rope (like the Bowline) or to attach two ropes together (but only if they are the exact same size, material, and degree of wear).

 If two different sizes of rope are tied together with this knot, there is a good chance of the smaller or softer one slipping free.
 Also, the knot uses slightly more rope to create a loop than the Bowline so is generally not preferred.
 However, it is both easier to tie and easier to check if it was tied correctly than the bowline generally is.

 Bowlines and Figure 8s on a Bight

-‘On a Bight’ simply means doubled up, and is used when you need to make a loop in a rope and do not have anything else to be tied in it (other loops can be integrated later using either knot normally).
-This can be used to create the loops at the swivel, or at either end of the pick-up line.
+‘On a Bight’ simply means doubled up and is used when you need to make a loop in a rope and do not have anything else to be tied in it (other loops can be integrated later using either knot typically).
+This can be used to create the loops at the swivel or at either end of the pick-up line.
 It is also possible to integrate vinyl tubing by placing it on the rope before the knot is tied.

 Half and Full Hitches

 Hitches are some of the simpler knots and, in the case of mooring lines, are used to tie back-up knots with any extra rope, to tidy up old mooring lines, or to protect knots/ropes from abrasion.

 They should never be used to tie the rope onto anything, as they are not very strong, are not dynamic, and are tedious or nearly impossible to get undone.

 Now that you know all the basic parts and knots needed to tie mooring lines, these skills need to be practiced often, or they will be forgotten, so make it a bit of a game on the boat to tie them during down times or on surface intervals.